EVMcrispr/evmcrispr/README.md

-# 1hive-vote-creator
+# EVMScripter

-A toolkit to create action votes for DAOs
+A library to create evmscripts for DAOs